Spelt Bread Toasties

 - Take the warm baking tray out of the oven and line it with baking paper.

-- Mix the dry ingredients in a bowl by slowly adding just as much water to form a pliable dough.
+- Mix the rest of the ingredients (accept for the seeds) in a bowl by slowly adding just as much water to form a pliable dough.

 - Roll the dough in sunflower seeds and make 4 flat oval shapes about 1 cm thick.